10 best sunscreen for babies and toddlers recommended by mums in 2025

 Best for an easy-grip bottle

-If you and your little one struggle when the time comes to apply the sun cream, you'll be happy to know that this one, the Soltan Once 8hr Kids Play Spray SPF50+, is a quick-drying sun care product that will keep the mess at bay.
-It also has a great ergonomic-shaped bottle for easy handling when applying to wriggly babies and toddlers, and can help older kids to hold the bottle without it slipping when they're applying product themselves.
+If you and your little one struggle when it comes time to apply sun cream, you'll be happy to know that this one, the Soltan Once 8hr Kids Play Spray SPF50+, is a quick-drying sun care product that will keep the mess at bay.
+It also has a great ergonomic-shaped bottle for easy handling when applied to tenacious toddlers, and can help older kids hold the bottle without it slipping when they're applying the product themselves.

 Pros